UnionOfRAD/specs/accepted/LSR-0-coding.md

 Lithium core developers use the following coding standards.
 We suggest you follow the same standards when developing Lithium applications and plugins.

 There are some tools which help you keeping in line with the standards.
-We make use of the `Syntax` command which comes with the [QA plugin for Lithium](http://github.com/UnionOfRAD/li3_qa).
-Rules which have a corresponding check in Lithium QA are marked with the `?` symbol.
+We make use of the `Syntax` command which comes with the [QA plugin for Lithium](http://github.com/UnionOfRAD/li3_quality).

 ## Files

 File names should be created with *CamelCase* (according to the class they contain).

 PHP files (files with the php suffix), should not have any whitespaces before or after the opening and closing php tag.
-The closing tag is preceded by an empty line.<sup>?</sup>
+The closing tag is preceded by an empty line.

-The closing php tag must always be on the last one of the file.<sup>?</sup> The closing php tag is **not terminated** with a newline character.<sup>?</sup> File **encoding is UTF-8**.
+The closing php tag must always be on the last one of the file.
+The closing php tag is **not terminated** with a newline character.
+File **encoding is UTF-8**.
 The default permissions for folders are octal 0755, for files octal 0644.<sup>? partially</sup> Only if the file must be executable (i.e. from console) use octal 0744 for files.

 ### Lines

-Lines must not exceed a limit of **100 characters**.<sup>?</sup> The soft limit is 80 characters.
-Lines should not have any trailing whitespace characters.<sup>?</sup>
+Lines must not exceed a limit of **100 characters**.
+The soft limit is 80 characters.
+Lines should not have any trailing whitespace characters.

 ### PHP tags